Enterprise Linux 7

 File Systems and other Storage issues

-The XFS file system and Btrfs file system in
+label support.
+The XFS file system in detail.

 Management services featuring the FreeIPA